jappleton/lexfuns/README.md

 ## Overview

 lexfuns is an R package consisting of miscellaneous functions used by the GCPS Office of Research & Evaluation and adapted for Lexia Learning.
+It will eventually be imported and evolved as a BitBucket repo.

 ## Installation